Florida Temporary Cash Assistance (TCA)

 How can I get cash assistance in Florida? #

-Application for cash assistance can be made online through ACCESS Florida — the self-service web-based application managed by the state of Florida.
+Application for cash assistance can be made online through ACCESS Florida — the self-service web-based application managed by the state of Florida or in person at the local Department of Children and Families office.

 Eligibility is determined through the ACCESS Florida which has automated eligibility processes.
 Once your application is received, you will be contacted for an eligibility interview, usually within 5 days.